 The bottom line?

 There is nothing to lose.
-Put aside any 'been there, done that and nothing works' thinking and read.
-When you've done with reading, investigate.
+Put aside any 'been there, done that and nothing works' thinking and read, watch and listen.
+When you've done with that, investigate.
 What you'll find is a comprehensive multi-media program endorsed by leading mental health professionals and many more grateful users.

 It is often observed that many people’s top ranking fear is not death